 Along with images, videos and music, users can share locations.
 This might be their current location or any other interesting place around you.
 Users can also share contacts.

 Tap on the Send location in the attachment pane to send your current location or explore interesting hotspots around you.
 The map is a mash-up of FourSquare check-ins of places around you.
 You’ll find everything from local tech start-ups to restaurants, marked as blue dots.
 You can share contacts by choosing Share contact.

 Backup Messages on Cloud

-Users can back up their messages and media in cloud.
-In case of changing device, or reinstalling WhatsApp, you’ll no longer lose your messages.
+Users can back up their messages and media in the cloud.
+In case of changing the device, or reinstalling WhatsApp, you’ll no longer lose your messages.

 Android users can make backups on Google Drive by Menu > Settings > Chats and calls > Chat backup > Google Drive.

 iPhone users can make backups in iCloud by Settings > Chats and Calls > Chat Backup > Back Up Now.

 Users can check the “read status” of individual messages as well as group messages.